Weave Code

 For Engineers:

-*"Vec gives us a predictable, expressive wrapper for arrays with functional-style methods (map, filter, reduce) and safer operations (push, pop, splice).
+*"Vec gives us a predictable, expressive wrapper for arrays with functional methods (map, filter, reduce) and built-in immutability.
 It’s perfect for:

-• Legacy code with spaghetti array manipulations.
+• Legacy code: Replacing spaghetti array operations with safer, chainable methods.
 Performance is close to native arrays, and the API is intuitive if you’re familiar with JavaScript’s Array.prototype or Rust’s Vec.
-Let’s prototype it in one module first to validate the trade-offs."*
+Let’s prototype it in one module first (e.g., a batch job) to compare it against Laravel’s Collection and raw arrays.
+If it works, we can expand it to other parts of the codebase."*

 Weaver